harishraisinghani/website-workshop/README.md

 ## Setup
 * Create a free account on `https://repl.it`

-* Create a free account on Heroku at `https://signup.heroku.com/login`
+* Create a 'free account' on Heroku at `https://signup.heroku.com/`.
+Note - in order to use the Wordpress add-on, you will need to verify your Heroku account using a credit card.
+You will get 1000 free hours of use per month.
+See https://devcenter.heroku.com/articles/account-verification

 * Create a free Google account, which will be used for Google Analytics

 ## HTML, CSS and JS (JavaScript)